Austin Real Estate Market Trends and Forecasting for 20225 Jan Rebecca Yazzie

 Companies Moving to Austin and the Job Market

-In addition to stabilizing, the tech industry was responsible for 70% of new jobs in 2020.
+In addition to stabilizing, the tech industry was responsible for a large amount of jobs in 2021.
 Built in Texas reported that 32 companies had announced 9,660 new jobs in Austin as of October 2020.
 Amazon opened three new locations in Kyle, Round Rock, and Pflugerville, and other tech companies like Canva and Airtable opened offices in Austin.

-2021 will see an influx of new companies, bringing jobs and housing demands with them.
-In July, Elon Musk announced that he would be building Tesla’s new Cybertruck factory in Austin in 2021.
-The new 1.1 billion dollar gigafactory will create 5,000 new jobs, from entry-level to highly specialized positions.
+2022 will see an influx of new companies, bringing jobs and housing demands with them.
+In July 2020, Elon Musk announced that he would be building Tesla’s new Cybertruck factory in Austin.
+The new 1.1 billion dollar gigafactory will create 5,000 new jobs, from entry-level to highly specialized positions, and will be opening its doors soon.

 Another big name joining the Silicon Valley exodus to Austin is Oracle, the largest cloud service company and second-largest software provider in the world.
 They announced in December that they would be moving their corporate headquarters to Texas’ capital city in the coming year.
 Current employees will have the option to relocate or work remotely.
 While it is currently unclear what impact Oracle’s move will have on the Austin job and housing markets, it is undeniable that it will have one.